Onboarding & Booking Redesign

 API Investment

-Making the Case for the API Investment
+Making the Case for the Booking Investment

-Making the Case for the API Investment
+Making the Case for the Booking Investment

 Rather Than Design Around It, I Made A Case To Change It